RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

  * Edit your Project

- * Click + icon present next to Repository Details
+ * Click on + icon present next to Repository Details

  * Select your Repository Server and Repository Name